solomonstaby/Imagfe-Classifier-using-tensorflow/README.md

 # Image-Classifier-using-tensorflow
-third projec from udacity nanoderee 'Introduction to machine learning using tensorflow'
+third project from udacity nanoderee 'Introduction to machine learning using tensorflow'